 Honolulu police continue Wahiawa murder investigation as suspect remains at large

-The shooting happened in the street on Lakeview Circle sometime before 5 :10 a.m.
-Sunday.
+Jul.
+20—The shooting death of a 34-year-old Wahiawa man followed a simmering personal dispute as homicide detectives continue to investigate and search for a suspect.

-HPD Homicide Detail Lt.
-Deena Thoemmes said the victim, identified as Spencer, was seated in a vehicle fronting a residence when a male approached on foot and shot Spencer multiple times in the torso.
+William Tyrone Spencer of Peterman, Ala., lived in an apartment at 69 Lake view Circle.
+He was sitting in a car at 5 :10 a.m.
+Sunday in front of the building when a man walked up and shot into the vehicle, hitting him multiple times in his torso.

-The suspect, clad in a dark-colored hoodie, then fled in a dark-colored vehicle.
+The suspect, clad in a dark-colored hoodie, fled in a dark-colored vehicle, according to HPD Homicide Detail Lt.
+Deena Thoemmes.

 "We believe the suspect knew that the victim was going to be at that location at that time, " Thoemmes said.